Type or Class of noise meters

-This comes down to how good a noise meter you need?
+This comes down to how good a noise meter you need.
 There are various levels of noise meter with them being categorised on how accurate they are.
-And for clarity, although 'Class' is the newer terminology it is perfectly fine to use 'Type' or 'Class' as you feel like and you will see both in use around the internets.
+Although 'Class' is the newer terminology it is perfectly fine to use 'Type' or 'Class' as you feel like and you will see both in use fair interchangeably around the internets.

-- Type 0 is frankly just showing off.
+- Class 0 is frankly just showing off.
 This is laboratory-reference standard and you definitely don't need this for a noise risk assessment.

-- Type 1 or Class 1 is good, very good.
+- Class 1 is good, very good.
 People who do a lot of noise assessments such as noise consultants should be using these.
 I'd also recommend large factories to use this purely as there will be a lot of employees at risk.

-- Type 2 or Class 2 is good enough and this is the minimum standard specified in the L108 noise bible.
+- Class 2 is good enough and this is the minimum standard specified in the L108 noise bible.
 This is good enough for a noise at work risk assessment.

-Here is a page on Class vs Type should you want to read up on it and it includes the accuracy limits of both categories.
+Here is a page on Class vs Type should you want to read up on it further and it includes the accuracy limits of both categories.
 It is by Cirrus who make some very good noise meters indeed and know their onions.

-What is the use of Type 3 noise meters?
+What is the use of Class 3 noise meters?